ICCV 2025 - Honolulu, Hawai'i

 The typical paper's length is 4 pages excluding references in ICCV25 format.
 Authors kit, which includes templates and guidelines for formatting submissions, can be found here.

-Following ICCV 2025 guidelines, only long-form papers (between 4 and 8 pages, 4 < x ≤ 8) are permitted for archival submission.
+Archival submissions: Following ICCV 2025 guidelines, only long-form papers (between 4 and 8 pages, 4 < x ≤ 8) are permitted for archival submission.
 This aligns with the dual-submission policy, where peer-reviewed papers exceeding 4 pages qualify as archival publications.

-Non-archival submissions should be limited to 4 pages.
+Non-archival submissions are limited to 4 pages.

 The submitted papers will be peer-reviewed in a double-blind manner.
 Abstracts will be presented in the workshop poster session.
 A portion of the accepted papers will be orally presented.